pink-fairy-armadillo-power/Rx-Tracker/README.md

   - adding user and password to the database
   - CRUD functionality when adding medicine to the medicine list -  update/deleteing
   - Database schema not correlating with input fields for adding medicine, and log-in
+  - multiple user functionality, currently all users share the same medicines when logging in on the client side.

 whats interesting about our project?
 - learn more about react router
 - real world use case
 - Nice front end to interact with

 stretch goals:
-- mu;tiple user functionality
-- reminder/notification
+- reminder/notification for taking medicine